 One of the questions I’m most often asked is how we manage to travel around the world with only carry on luggage.
 I do admit, it takes some planning.
 But being organized and packing light takes so much stress out of travel.

-Some of the benefits of traveling with a carry on only include: saving time by not having to wait for your luggage to arrive at the carousel in baggage claim (this is especially helpful if going through international customs), not having to worry about checked luggage getting lost, and being able to easily find what you need!
+Some of the benefits of traveling with a carry on only include: saving time by not having to wait for your luggage to arrive at the carousel in baggage claim (this is especially helpful if going through international customs).
+Also, not having to worry about checked luggage getting lost!
+And it is helpful to be able to easily find what you need when you need it.